 Generic Name: hyoscyamine

-Note: This page contains information about the side effects of hyoscyamine.
-Some of the dosage forms included on this document may not apply to the brand name A-Spaz.
+Note: This document contains side effect information about hyoscyamine.
+Some of the dosage forms listed on this page may not apply to the brand name A-Spaz.

 For the Consumer